maximmadan/Awesome-Hangman/README.md

 🤝 How to Contribute:
    - Fork the repository and create a new branch for your feature or bug fix.
-   - Follow coding conventions and write tests for your code.
    - Submit a pull request with a clear description of your changes.

 📄 License: